rachelhyeon/collocation-analysis/collocation_analysis.md

 be expressing a different sentiment than the current sentence.

 Log-likelihood test and effect sizes using log ratio were reported between the two corpora.
-I uncovered the differences between the two subcorpora using log-likelihood and reported whether the differences between the two subcorpora are statistically significant.
-In particular, I looked at the log-likelihood statistic for *love* and *you* and determined whether the LL statistic is greater than 3.84, which is the cut-off point for statistical significance (p \< 0.05).
-I reported effect sizes using log ratio to see what the magnitude of the given difference is.
+The differences between the two subcorpora were uncovered using log-likelihood and it was reported whether the differences between the two subcorpora are statistically significant.
+In particular, we looked at the log-likelihood statistic for *love* and *you* and determined whether the LL statistic is greater than 3.84, which is the cut-off point for statistical significance (p \< 0.05).
+The effect sizes were reported using log ratio to see what the magnitude of the given difference is.

 ## 4. Results

-I first create frequency table (Table 2) including all of Adele’s four albums in order to determine which tokens are most frequently used in her lyrics.
+Frequency table (Table 2) including all of Adele’s four albums was created in order to determine which tokens are most frequently used in her lyrics.
 The pronoun *i* is the most frequent item in Adele’s corpus of lyrics (AF = 749, RF = 0.052 per word).
 The pronoun *you* is the second frequent item in Adele’s corpus of lyrics (AF = 569, RF = 0.039